 Brain Fitness Daddy

-I am 64, and a father, and a husband, (my wife is 44, my son 14, and my daughter is 8), I am a business man, a husband, and I am noticing some of the changes that happen at my age to my body and my brain.
+I am 69, and a divorced father, my son 18, and my daughter is 12, I am a retired business man, and I am noticing some of the changes that happen at my age to my body and my brain.

 I make my living listening and talking, as a domestic violence educator, and when I struggle to find a word, to explain a concept, I worry that my clients will not receive a discernment that I think is important.